 For students doing thesis work at KIT or IPP or FZJ: The electives will be substituted by appropriate local courses.

-Notes for Advanced Experimental/Computational Training (3 ECTS)
+Notes for Advanced Experimental/Computational Training or DPG Conference (3 ECTS)

 The students familiarise themselves with the current state and methods of their thesis topic under the guidance of their supervisor.
 They write a 10-12 page treatment that would also be suitable as the introductory chapter of their thesis.
 The work should be finished before the winter event, if the thesis work starts in October.